-Light Yagami when things first started to get out of hand it didn't last.
+Light Yagami, when things first started to get out of hand, but it didn't last.
 Misa forced more Speed Chess on him than anyone else; sometimes by being smarter than he expected but usually by being impulsive.
 Before long Light could flawlessly predict even her actions.

 L was also good at Speed Chess, but not as good as Light.
 A major unexpected twist once left L at a loss for weeks, although this was simply due to not knowing all the details of Kira's power.

 Near and Mello are also masters of this trope because they were raised in the same way and for the same purpose as L. The entire series can be summed up as Xanatos Speed Chess on crack.

 The supplementary "How to Read" volume includes a list describing every trick used by anyone and rating them by level.